swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

   /// Returns a span containing the final elements of the span,
   /// up to the given maximum length.
   @_lifetime(inout self)
-  mutating public func extracting(last maxLegnth: Int) -> Self
+  mutating public func extracting(last maxLength: Int) -> Self

   /// Returns a span over all but the given number of initial elements.
   @_lifetime(inout self)